jexia/docs/docs/fileset/README.md

 Then on the Set permissions page, select all points related to ACL and deselect the others.
 ![S3 ACL setup](./s3_acl.png)

 Make your final review and then create the bucket.
 As soon as it's done, open the bucket and move it to Permissions -> Bucket Policy.
-Here you will be able to put JSON to configure access policy for your bucket.
+Here you will be able to put a JSON to configure access policy for your bucket.
 You can find a template for this on our [GitHub page](https://github.com/jexia/aws-info/blob/master/permissions.json)

 ::: warning
 !!!Please, change this row from template with your bucket name:  "Resource": "arn:aws:s3:::bucket-name/*"